27Bslash6/terraform-remote-state-gcp/README.md

-# Storing Terraform remote state on a Google Storage bucket for GCP applications
+# Storing Terraform remote state on a Google Cloud Storage bucket for GCP applications

 ## Use
 `sh init-terraform-remote-state.sh` or specify the output file as first parameter